 Holmen does not tolerate any form of corruption.

 There may be a risk of corruption when other people or companies act on Holmen's behalf.
-Employees must therefore carry out special control actions and take precautions before and during cooperation with agents, representatives and other intermediaries.
+Employees must therefore carry out special checks and take precautions before and during cooperation with agents, representatives and other intermediaries.

 Employees may not be party to any form of agreements, contacts or actions that aim at or result in preventing, restricting or distorting competition.
 Employees must manage contact with competitors with care and in a way that ensures compliance with competition regulations.